15 On the road and off it.

 ‘Another was a local asset walking through the long elephant grass.
 He fell into a pit, the floor of which was set with punji stakes.
 They easily pierced the leather jungle boots I had supplied him with and went through his feet.
 For added misery the pit contained venomous scorpions.
 A sorry-ass commy marksman up a tree delivered the coup de grace.’

 ‘These are just two reasons why I hate our enemies.
 It explains my deal with the devil.
 Don’t talk to me about what’s right or wrong.
+Don’t ask me if it’s a just war.
+That’s not up to me.
+To me, it’s just war.
 Why should our side alone have to obey the rules of reasonable conduct?’

 ‘So you believe all’s fair in love and war.
 To hell with the Geneva Conventions?’